 - A Quebec university in major intellectual property litigation

-- A group of limited partners with a minority interest in a limited partnership in an action against the limited partners with a majority interest and the general manager
+- A group of limited partners with a minority interest in a limited partnership in an action against the limited partners with a majority interest and the general partner

 - A Quebec municipality as the defendant to an action for about $5 million following allegedly illegal searches by its police force